kailashbuki/predator/README.md

 Contacts
 --------

-* Email the developer at kailash.buki@gmail.com for you feedbacks, suggestions.
+* Email the developer at kailash.buki@gmail.com for your feedbacks, suggestions.
 * Use the tracking system in our github repository at http://github.com/kailashbuki/predator/issues for any issues.